 Contact Scrap Metal Services, LLC for Fair Scrap Metal Pricing

 At Scrap Metal Services, LLC, we always pay top dollar and fair market value for our customers’ scrap metal and are transparent in how our prices for scrap are determined.
-To learn more about our scrap pricing, what we buy and what we do not buy, and our locations throughout the United States and Mexico, please reach out to us today.
+To learn more about our scrap pricing, what we buy and what we do not buy, and our locations throughout the United States, please reach out to us today.